 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 22.
-Training, Behaviour Support Plan Each service agency shall ensure that staff members who work directly with persons with developmental disabilities who have challenging behaviour are trained before beginning work with the person they will support: the behaviour support plan of the person they will be supporting.
+Training, Behaviour Support Plan 🔶 Each service agency shall ensure that staff members who work directly with persons with developmental disabilities who have challenging behaviour are trained before beginning work with the person they will support: the behaviour support plan of the person they will be supporting.
 (O.Reg.299/10, 17(3)(1)) Neither the regulation nor the policy directives define "before working with the person".
 It is recognized, however, that training for new staff may include working alongside more experienced staff, to provide hands-on training.
-SGLR ISR RESP ADL CP Review staff records for completion of the training on the behaviour support plan Evidence may include: • Meeting Minutes • Electronic training • Training certificates • Performance appraisals • Acknowledgement forms or training attendance logs • Orientation checklist • Protocol sign off • Signed notation in the staff person's file A letter and/or documentation confirming completion of corrective action.
+SGLR ISR ADL CP Review staff records for completion of the training on the behaviour support plan Evidence may include: Meeting Minutes Electronic training Training certificates Performance appraisals Acknowledgement forms or training attendance logs Orientation checklist Protocol sign off Signed notation in the staff person's file A letter and/or documentation confirming completion of corrective action.

-Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 23.
-Training, Behaviour Interventions The intent of this SGLR Review staff records A letter and/or Each service agency shall ensure that staff members who work directly with persons with developmental disabilities who have challenging behaviour are trained on the following, before beginning work with the person they will support: the use of behaviour interventions that are outlined in the behaviour support plan of the persons they will be supporting.
-(O.Reg.299/10, 17(3)(2)) requirement is to have service agency staff trained on behaviour interventions that are outlined in the behaviour support plan, before beginning work with the person they will support.
-ISR RESP ADL CP for completion of the training on the behaviour interventions that are outlined in the behaviour support plan.
-Evidence may include: • Meeting Minutes • Electronic training • Performance appraisals • Acknowledgement forms or training attendance logs documentation confirming completion of corrective action.
+and/choice that standservice agency staff trained on behaviour interventions that are outlined in the behaviour support plan, before beginning work with the person they will support: the use of behaviour interventionsRESP ADL CPtraining on the behaviour interventions that are outlined in the behaviour support plan.completion of corre action.Vith developmental disabilities who have challenging behaviour are trained on the following, before beginning work with the person they will support: the use of behaviour interventionsservice agency staff trained on behaviour interventions that are outlined in the behaviour support plan, before beginning work with the person they will support.RESP ADL CPtraining on the behaviour interventions that are outlined in the behaviour support plan.completion of corre action.Evidence may include: • Meeting Minutes • Electronic training • Performance • PerformancePerformance • Performance Staff-Volunteer Records Intent Applicable Indicator Required for Compliance behaviour support plan of the persons they will be supporting.
+Acknowledgement forms or training attendance logs 23.
+Training, Behaviour Interventions Each service agency shall ensure that staff members who work directly with persons with developmental disabilities who have challenging behaviour are trained on the following, before beginning work with the person they will support: the use of behaviour interventions that are outlined in the behaviour support plan of the persons they will be The intent of this requirement is to have service agency staff trained on behaviour interventions that are outlined in the behaviour support plan, before beginning work with the person they will SGLR ISR RESP ADL Review staff records for completion of the training on the behaviour interventions that are outlined in the behaviour support plan.
+Evidence may include: Meeting Minutes Electronic training Performance appraisals Acknowledgement forms or training A letter and/or documentation confirming completion of corrective